psychemedia/storytelling-notes/eurydice-news-reports.md

 p?

-The Home-Coming of the Eurydice
+Poetry - The Home-Coming of the Eurydice

 [Lost, with her crew of three hundred boys, on the last day of her voyage, March 23, 1876.
 She foundered off Portsmouth, from which town many of the boys came.]